 Griffin has sprained left knee, could be out up to 8 weeks

-LOS ANGELES (AP) — Blake Griffin has a sprained left knee and could miss up to eight weeks, dealing a stunning blow to the injury-riddled Los Angeles Clippers.
+LOS ANGELES (AP) — Blake Griffin has a sprained left knee and could miss up to eight weeks for the injury-riddled Los Angeles Clippers.

 The team said Tuesday that an MRI revealed a medial collateral ligament sprain, but there is no other structural damage to the knee.